Meshrep: Ili Youth Meshrep

 The meshrep is attested to in modern Chinese literature as early as 1942, in the socialist realist play Gulnissa, where the meshrep is portrayed as a secular, coeducational youth culture.
 During that time, the meshrep in Yining (Ghulja) consisted of musical performances and "informal court hearings" for community dissidents.
 Uyghurs in Kazakhstan began practicing the meshrep as early as the 1970s.
 After China's economic reforms in the 1980s, a middle class began to develop in China, and ordinary Chinese had more leisure time and discretionary income.
 At the same time, political and religious controls were loosening, and Chinese officials encouraged the building of mosques and the veiling of women.
 Contemporary developments in the region, including the global Islamic revival and the independence of the Soviet Central Asian states in 1992, inspired Uyghur independence feeling and the establishment of militant groups like the East Turkestan Islamic Movement (ETIM).

+Olturax gatherings

-Still, in the 1990s, the social and political life in the city of Yining (Ghulja) was predominantly secular.
+In the 1990s, the social and political life in the city of Yining (Ghulja) was predominantly secular.
 In Yining, young Uyghur men would informally gather, usually once a week, to drink baijiu, perform poetry and music, and otherwise socialize.
-These gatherings, called olturax, grew to perform important political and economic functions in Yining life.
+These meshrep gatherings, called olturax, grew to perform important political and economic functions in Yining life.